 Capital of Culture: Events 2018

-This year, in which Valletta is the European Capital of Culture, the great cultural diversity will once again be brought to the fore.
+I, 2018, in which Valletta was the European Capital of Culture, the great cultural diversity will once again be brought to the fore.
 Every year there is a popular, high-class festival of fireworks and also the “Notte Bianca”, a big cultural festival in October with many different performances and access to palaces and museums must not be missing in this special year.

 The “Opening Week” from 14 – 21 January has already given visitors a good start to what is special in Valletta and the whole island this year: Throughout the year, theatre performances, dances, exhibitions and so-called “festa” take place throughout the island, to which every visitor is cordially invited.